cosmos/cosmos-sdk/x/gov/spec/07_client.md

 ### Deposits

-The `Deposits` endpoint allows users to query...
+The `Deposits` endpoint allows users to query all deposits for a given proposal.

 ```bash
 cosmos.gov.v1beta1.Query/Deposits